 Earth Observation Missions

 The U2 Platform was baselined around an Earth observation platform.
 Our Tech demo mission U2A is flying an RGB 70 mm focal length optical payload which is capable of approximately 15 m GSD at an orbital altitude of 350 km.
 This payload can be upgraded to hit better specifications or to look at different spectral bands.
 This is a great way to launch your new imaging service.

 Our most popular version of U2 is our communications variant.
-Servicing communications clients for Internet of Things style missions, as well as new developing markets is well within scope of the platform.
-Building on our heritage of Intersatellite links (from Unicorn-1) we can build both real-time and store/forward type missions.
+Servicing communications clients for Internet of Things style missions, as well as new developing markets, is well within the scope of the platform.
+Building on our heritage of intersatellite links (from Unicorn-1) we can build both real-time and store/forward-type missions.
 This is a great way to launch your new communications service into orbit.

 Our platform can be used for hosting RF Sensing missions such as ADSB, AIS and Spectrum monitoring, tracking Aircraft, Ships and spectrum usages.
-Off the shelf payload solutions such as the Skyfox Labs ADSB Antenna/Receiver are compatible with U2.
-This is an idea way to create a new proprietary dataset for your customer base to utilize.
+Off-the-shelf payload solutions such as the Skyfox Labs ADSB Antenna/Receiver are compatible with U2.
+This is an ideal way to create a new proprietary dataset for your customer base to utilize.